ternguy/sorting_algorithms/README.md

-this is my first readme file for sorting_algorithms
+this is our README file for sorting_algorithms.

+Collaborators for this project are as follows:

+1. Japheth Agbagher
+2. Michael Onyeweke